antrea-io/antrea/CONTRIBUTING.md

 A `kind/design` label categorizes issue or PR as related to design.

-A design issue is for discussing larger architectural and design proposals.
+A design issue or PR is for discussing larger architectural and design proposals.
 Approval of a design proposal may result in multiple additional feature, api-change, or cleanup issues being created to implement the design.

 To create a design issue:

-* label your issue with `kind/design`
+* label your issue or PR with `kind/design`
-* describe the design in the issue body
+* describe the design in the issue or PR body

-Before creating additional issues that implement the proposed design it is important to get feedback and approval from the maintainers.
+Before creating additional issues or PRs that implement the proposed design it is important to get feedback and approval from the maintainers.
 Design feedback could include some of the following:

 * needs additional detail
 * no, this problem should be solved in another way
-* this is desireable but we need help completing other issues first; then we will consider this design
+* this is desireable but we need help completing other issues or PRs first; then we will consider this design

 _Note this was previously called `proposal`.
 We will add the `kind/design` label